Undescended Testicle

 The testicles are formed in the abdomen of a developing fetus.
 They do not usually descend into their correct position until shortly before birth, which is the reason premature babies are more at risk for the condition.
 Placement of the testicles is checked by the physician shortly after birth.
 If both testicles are not found, the baby is diagnosed with cryptorchidism.
 Further examination can determine if the testicle never formed, or if it has become shriveled from a blockage in the testicular vessels.
 These causes are rarer, however.

 In males, the scrotum keeps the testicles at a cooler temperature than the rest of the body.
 Higher temperatures in the abdomen can reduce the normal production of sperm, leading to fertility issues in the future.
-A testicle that is out of place is also more prone to twisting and injury.
-This can lead to embarrassment for the child.
-The risk of testicular cancer is higher in boys born with an undescended testicle.
-When the testicle is in the proper position, it is easier to monitor for changes relating to malignancy.

 How Can a Physician Fix an Undescended Testicle?